treasure-data/treasure-boxes/scenarios/monitoring/basic_monitoring/README.md

   You should set lower_job_id option (initial_ingest_jobs task of initial_ingest workflow) properly.
   If you set lower id, initial_ingest workflow may take longer or cause a timeout error.

+  There is no pagination for listing API (except jobs).
+So, if you encounter Internal Server Error(500), you need to comment out the target task.

 # Relationships of Table and REST API

 | table | REST API|